Ben Coleman (basketball): Early life

+Professional career

 After graduation, he was selected by the Chicago Bulls in the second round (37th overall) in the 1984 NBA draft.
 He did not make the Bulls roster and decided to sign with Stefanel Trieste in Italy's Serie A. The Bulls traded his rights to the Portland Trail Blazers for Mike Smrek, but he again failed to make the team and returned to Italy.
 After two years in Italy, he returned to the United States and signed with the New Jersey Nets.

 In the middle of his second season with the Nets, New Jersey traded him and Mike Gminski to the Philadelphia 76ers for Roy Hinson and Tim McCormick.
 He played the remainder of the 1988–89 season in Philadelphia.
 Before the 1989–90 NBA season, he signed with the Milwaukee Bucks but his season was cut short due to injury in February and he was waived.

 The following season he began a three-year stint in Spain, signing with Baloncesto León in Spain.
 He moved to FC Barcelona and CB Peñas Huesca.

-For the 1983–84 NBA season, Coleman returned to the U.S. with the Rapid City Thrillers of the Continental Basketball Association.
+For the 1993–94 NBA season, Coleman returned to the U.S. with the Rapid City Thrillers of the Continental Basketball Association.
 He signed a ten-day contract with the Detroit Pistons.
 After Detroit did not retain him, he played on a rest-of-season contract with Roma and the following season with Montecatiniterme Basketball in Italy.

 He ended his playing career with the Sioux Falls Skyforce and Omaha Racers of the CBA.

 After he retired, Coleman coached in the greater Minneapolis area with the private coaching service, CoachUp.

 Coleman died on January 6, 2019, at age 57.